chengr28/specialdlp/specialdlp/document/readme.en.txt

 Q: Would the bad leechers be passed or be false reduced score when using "Reduce Score" mode?
 A:
-  * No. All leechers in HardBan list will be banned.
+  * No, all leechers in Hard Ban list will be banned.
 No effect if it's in "Reduce Score" mode.
   * Notice: It will be unlikely happened because of eMule antiLeech sequence check.

 Q: Why leechers are still in upload queue?